 There are two general types of assessments used to gauge a child or student's needs: norm-referenced assessments and criterion-based assessments.

-The Assessment of Basic Language and Learning Skills – Revised (ABLLS-R).
+What is the Assessment of Basic Language and Learning Skills – Revised (ABLLS-R)

 ABLLS-R is a criterion-based assessment that is both parent and teacher friendly, and internationally recognized for its value in developing interventions customized to suit the unique needs of learners.
 ABLLS-R is a comprehensive, criterion-based assessment that reviews four major areas of development: